zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 - certain layer combinations consistently lead to lower loss (highlighted in darker colors)
 - overly large or unbalanced architectures tend to produce higher loss
-- a structured architecture (e.g., 64-128-64-128-128) achieves a good trade-off between stability and performance
+- a structured architecture (e.g., 64-128-64-128-128) achieves a good trade-off between stability and accuracy.

 These visualizations provide insight into how architecture design impacts model performance and guided the selection of the final model.